ashtawy/CarND-Behavioral-Cloning-P3/README.md

-# CarND-Behavioral-Cloning-P3
+# CarND-Behavioral-Cloning
 #**Behavioral Cloning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the Udacity simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train and validate the model with training and validation sets
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track without leaving the road
-* Summarize the results with a written report
+* Summarize the results

 [//]: # (Image References)